upendrak/swc-stanford-20180329/sessions/shell.rst

 .. warning ::

-	Make sure you create this directory in your home directory which in my case is ``/Users/upendra_35``
+	Make sure you create this directory in ``nelle`` directory the path of which is ``/Users/upendra_35/filesystem/users/nelle``

 .. code-block :: bash

 	$ mkdir thesis

 As you might (or might not) guess from its name, ``mkdir`` means "make directory".
-Since thesis is a relative path (i.e., doesn't have a leading slash), the new directory is created in the current working directory:
+Since ``thesis`` is a relative path (i.e., doesn't have a leading slash), the new directory is created in the current working directory:

 .. code-block :: bash

 	$ ls -F
-	Applications/		Documents/		Dropbox/		Movies/			Pictures/		PycharmProjects/	git-prompt.sh		misc/ Desktop/			Downloads/		Library/		Music/			Public/			data/				miniconda3/			thesis/
+	Desktop			data			north-pacific-gyre	pizza.cfg		thesis
+	creatures		molecules		notes.txt			solar.pdf		writing

 However, there's nothing in it yet: